Back to main blog page

 About the Blogger

 Robert Ikenberry, PCS, has been in industrial painting and construction since 1975.
-Now the Safety Director and Project Manager for California Engineering Contractors, Robert stays busy rehabbing, retrofitting and painting bridges.
+Now semi-retired as the Safety Director and Project Manager for California Engineering Contractors, Robert stays busy rehabbing, retrofitting and painting bridges.
 His documentary on the 1927 Carquinez Bridge was the pilot for National Geographic’s Break it Down and an episode of MegaStructures.

 Friday, March 22, 2013